-^{83 §§ 183(}a) and (b)(2).
-Furthermore, a taxpayer must attribute a share of deductions allowable without regard to whether an activity is engaged in for profit, e.g., real estate taxes, to the activity, § 183(b)(1).
-This has the effect of reducing by displacement the allowable deduction for expenses attributable to the hobby or amusement activity.
+94 §§ 183(a) and (b)(2).
+Furthermore, a taxpayer must attribute to such an activity a share of deductions allowable without regard to whether an activity is engaged in for profit, e.g., real estate taxes, to the activity, § 183(b)(1).
+This may have the effect of reducing by displacement the allowable deduction for expenses attributable to the hobby or amusement activity.
 Moreover, the deductions are "below-the-line" and subject to the 2% floor of § 67 for miscellaneous deductions.
-A presumption in favor of the taxpayer to the effect that the "activity is engaged in for profit" arises if s/he derives gross income from the activity greater than deductions attributable to it for three of the previous five consecutive tax years. § 183(d).
+For the years 2018 to 2025, no deduction is allowed for "miscellaneous deductions." § 67(g).
+A presumption in favor of the taxpayer to the effect that the "activity is engaged in for profit" arises if he derives gross income from the activity greater than deductions attributable to it for three of the previous five consecutive tax years. § 183(d).